Annie J. Rohan

 Academic Profile

-Dr. Annie Rohan is a dual-certified Nurse Practitioner whose academic achievements rest on the foundation of a 25-year clinical career caring for critically and chronically ill infants and children and high-risk families.
+Dr. Annie Rohan is a dual-certified Nurse Practitioner whose academic achievements build on a 25-year clinical career caring for critically and chronically ill infants, children, and high-risk families.

-Dr. Rohan has been awarded more than $10 million in federal grant funding to develop scalable, sustainable educational programs that address the shortage of primary care providers in medically underserved regions.
-These programs have engaged dozens of students drawn from neighborhoods such as Brooklyn and Bronx, through graduate education, and back to their communities where they collectively impact thousands of families as primary care providers, healthcare mentors, and role models.
-She has studied and published several papers on developing evidence-based practice and writing competencies in healthcare students.
+Dr. Rohan has secured more than $10 million in federal grant funding to build scalable, sustainable programs that address shortages of primary care providers in medically underserved regions.
+These initiatives have supported dozens of students from disadvantaged or remote communities through graduate education and back into practice, where they collectively impact thousands of families as clinicians, mentors, and role models.
+Her scholarly work examines evidence-based practice, writing competencies in healthcare students, and the mentorship of educationally or environmentally disadvantaged learners (partial list available on NIH My Bibliography).

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.